VoxeLibre/VoxeLibre/mods/ITEMS/mcl_tnt/README.txt

 === TNT mod for Minetest ===
 by PilzAdam.
-HEAVILY modified for MineClone 2.
+HEAVILY modified for VoxeLibre.

 Introduction:
 This mod adds TNT.
 TNT is a tool to help the player in mining.